art-institute-of-chicago/data-aggregator/docs/.sections/fields.md

 * `artwork_titles` *array* - Names of the artworks associated with this asset
 * `suggest_autocomplete_boosted` *object* - Internal field to power the `/autocomplete` endpoint.
 Do not use directly.
 * `suggest_autocomplete_all` *object* - Internal field to power the `/autosuggest` endpoint.
 Do not use directly.
-* `last_updated_source` *ISO 8601 date and time* - Date and time the resource was updated in the LAKE LPM Solr index, which is our direct source of data
+* `source_updated_at` *ISO 8601 date and time* - Date and time the resource was updated in the LAKE LPM Solr index, which is our direct source of data
 * `last_updated` *ISO 8601 date and time* - Date and time the record was updated in the aggregator database
 * `timestamp` *ISO 8601 date and time* - Date and time the record was updated in the aggregator search index